Alexismc96/streaming-03-rabbitmq/README.md

 Each of the version 2 programs include an error as well.

 1. Find the error and fix it.
+-emit error: additional 'l's in localhost
+-listen error: .decode() not required, additional 't's in localhost

 1. Compare the structure of the version 2 files.
 1. Modify the docstrings on all your files.
 1. Include your name and the date.